Ending the Epidemic of Pediatric Drowning

 Levi Hughes was 3 years old when he drowned on June 10, 2018.
 While on vacation with his family, he slipped out of a room filled with adults, down a flight of stairs, and fell into the pool.
 His mom split a brownie with him and had not finished the other bite of the brownie when she jumped into the pool to grab her son.
 In a blink, this very loved little boy became one of the thousands of children who drown each year in the United States.

 I will never stop wishing I had not momentarily turned to clean up dinner and had seen Levi slip out the door that night.
-But, over the last year and a half of research and advocacy, I have realized the most impactful mistake I made that ultimately led to my son’s death: I allowed and even encouraged Levi to believe that water was fun.

 My perception of water safety has shifted dramatically, and defines the mission of the Levi’s Legacy Foundation: We must ensure that children who fall in the water do not die there.
 We owe it to future generations to change our culture’s mindset around water.